alberto-bottarini/nova-exclusive-fields/README.md

 ### Fields type

 - ExclusiveBoolean.
-It presents to user using a standard Laravel Nova Boolean field (aka checkbox)
+It presents to user using a standard Laravel Nova Boolean field - In order to mantain data consistency you should set this field as not nullable.

+- ExclusiveSelect.
+It presents to user using a standard Laravel Nova Select field - In order to mantain data consistency you should set this field as nullable.